- Introduction: Relief of joint pain in dogs – Pain relievers for dogs

 3. Deracoxib

-Deracoxib is another NSAID designed specifically for dogs.
+Deracoxib is another NSAID specifically developed for dogs.
 It is primarily used for postoperative pain and chronic pain conditions.
 It is characterized by its selective inhibition of COX-2 enzymes, which reduces the risk of side effects.

 4. Firocoxib

-possible side effects
+Possible side effects

 While NSAIDs are very effective at controlling pain, they also have the potential for side effects, including gastrointestinal problems, kidney problems, and liver damage.
 Therefore, it is important to use NSAIDs only under veterinary supervision and at the recommended dose.